417 E Allen Street, Tombstone, AZ

 The hotel’s saloon was one of the few surviving structures, kept safe in the building’s basement.
 It's now the saloon used by Big Nose Kate’s.

-For those on the lookout for Big Nose Kate, you’re better off searching Crystal Palace.
+For those on the lookout for Big Nose Kate, you’re better off searching the Crystal Palace Saloon.
 Kate lived in the establishment during her affair with Doc Holliday, leading some to believe that her spirit stays there now.